 Did you know you could harm your vocal cords unless you engage in singing warm-up exercises and routines?

 Yes, it’s true!
-So, bookmark & keep these 5 vocal warm up exercises handy to become a better singer.
+So, bookmark & keep these 5 vocal warm up exercises handy to become a better singer and take care of your voice.

 Singing warm-ups compare to a warm up before beginning an intense exercise workout.

-Just as importantly, singing requires you to conduct vocal warm-up exercises before starting a session.
+Just as importantly, singing requires you to warm up your voice; before starting a session.

-Now, Take In These 5 Superb Methods To Get started on Singing Warm Ups
+5 Superb Methods To Get You Started with Singing Warm Ups

 1. Don’t Just Talk With Your Speaking Voice